alex-stewart/the-goblin-cave/docs/game/timeline.md

 # Timeline

+## Goblin Day 5

+A group of goblins led by Snagrot spend the morning hastily making crude bone stabby things, before leaving in the afternoon to hunt.

+A group of goblins led by Sraagkagz returns to the cave and carefully craft some pointy bone sticks using resources gathered outside.

+Mabel and the group of goblins led by Sraagkagz help to move a large flat boulder into the cave.

+Gribble spends the day investigating the cave.

+Flarhgunnstow and Graznag return to the cave late into the night.

 ## Goblin Day 4

 Humblebrug spends the day in the cave making 11 beds of mud and moss.